jamespfennell/path-train-gtfs-realtime/README.md

 In the background, the program periodically retrieves data from the Razza API
     and updates the feed.
 By default, this update occurs every 5 seconds.

 There are a couple flags that can be passed to the binary:

 - `--port <int>`: the port to bind the HTTP server to (default `8080`)

 - `--timeout_period <duration>`:
         the maximum duration to wait for a response from the source API (default 5s)

 - `--update_period <duration>`:
         how often to update the feed (default 5s).
     Remember that the more frequently you update, the more stress you place on the source API, so be nice.

 - `--use_http_source_api`
     use the HTTP source API instead of the default gRPC API.

+- `--use_panynj_api`:
+    use the PANYNJ API.

 ### Running using Docker

 The CI process (using Github actions) builds a Docker image and stores it at the `jamespfennell/path-train-gtfs-realtime:latest` [tag on Docker Hub](https://hub.docker.com/repository/docker/jamespfennell/path-train-gtfs-realtime).
 You can also build the Docker image locally by running `docker build .` in the root of the repo.